Isn’t it true what they say – what’s old is new again?

 Let’s face it, even though the style is decades old, it still feels fresh and new, especially in the hands of today’s designers, who bring contemporary sensibility and technology to the style to “transition” it to today.

-The popularity of these homes may have increased in part due to the nostalgia of the kids whose parents or grandparents grew up living in or admiring these modern marvels.
-With many of them building their own homes now, the stories and imparted memories of these properties from the past – and in some cases maybe even a backlash against a parent’s rejection of the style – is welcomed in their new construction projects.
+The popularity of these homes may have increased due to the nostalgia of the kids whose parents or grandparents grew up living in or admiring these modern marvels.
+With many of them building their own homes now, the stories and imparted memories of these properties from the past – and in some cases maybe even a backlash against a parent’s rejection of the style – are welcomed in their new construction projects.

 Other trends in design have prompted the interest in the mid-century modern new construction projects.
 Retro television programs like Mad Men have made a huge impact on popular culture and increased interest in the function and the sleek design of mid-century modern buildings and décor.
 So it should come as no surprise that younger generations have embraced the vintage and retro feel of these well-designed homes.